DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 These applications are designed in such a way that your background job processing, data pipelines, and workflows work more as a plug-and-play system.
 Your only concern should be deploying these applications as-is and then designing your Flows in your class library project.

-I go into a deep dive of the architecture on the dedicated [Architecture](/concepts/architecture-survey) pages.
+I go into a deep dive of the code organization and architecture on the dedicated [Open Source Structure](/getting-started/open-source-structure) and [Architecture](/concepts/architecture-survey) pages.

 ## Open Source